New Rules of Procedure Respecting Applications for Certification in Effect Beginning June 22, 2017

 - a copy of the completed Application for Certification form;

 - the original membership applications (membership cards) as well as proof of payment of the $5 membership fee;

 - a separate and confidential statement of the number of employees in the proposed bargaining unit that the applicant claims to represent;

 - the completed Certificate of Accuracy;

 - An application is considered filed with the Board on the day the application and all the required materials are received.
 Failure to submit the required evidence may result in the summary dismissal of the application by the Board.

 - All applications must be filed in person, by mail or by courier.
-Applications received by fax will not be accepted.
-Any subsequent documents can be filed by fax or through the Board’s e-filing portal which is accessible from its website.
+Any subsequent documents can be filed through the Board’s e-filing portal which is accessible from its website.

 - Applications can be filed in any one of the Board’s regional offices (Vancouver, Toronto, Ottawa, Montreal or Dartmouth).